hasenbanck/kopi/README.md

 ## Features

- * `getrandom` - V8 expects the implementation to provide a good, strong entropy source, or else it might use weak entropy sources.
+ * `getrandom` - V8 expects the implementation to provide a good, strong entropy source, or else it might use a weak entropy sources.
 This features uses the `getrandom` crate to provide a strong entropy source provided by the operating system.